cardinalitypuzzles/cardboard/README.md

 ![login-error](https://user-images.githubusercontent.com/544734/71759638-0ef64900-2e7e-11ea-8362-73f789085547.png)

-then you should contact an admin and ask them to add you to the Google Drive hunt folder (and invite you to the Slack workspace).
+then you should contact an admin and ask them to add you to the Google Drive hunt folder.
 For more details, see the [hunt setup guide](new-hunt-setup.md#giving-a-new-user-access-to-small-board).

 ### Adding and modifying puzzles